 Having full control of your relationship may feel liberating at first, but becomes emotionally exhausting and only helps to breed constant suspicion.

-Psychological effects of a cheating episode can be devastating, and indulging in such activities can only lead to more feelings of anxiety after infidelity has taken place.
+Psychological effects of a cheating spouse can be devastating, and indulging in such activities can only lead to more feelings of anxiety after infidelity has taken place.

 Chronic criticism, psychological threats, the constant use of guilt as a weapon, requiring consistent disclosure, and undercutting your partner’s social life may feel justified given the circumstances.
 And perhaps they are at that moment.